sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-tasks-on-powerpc.markdown

 To understand the difference between these three concepts, we'll start with how the kernel sees everything: tasks.
-Tasks are the kernel's view of an executable unit, respresented by a `struct task_struct`.
+Tasks are the kernel's view of an executable unit, represented by a `struct task_struct`.
 This is an enormous struct (around 10K bytes) of all the pieces of data people have wanted to associate with a particular unit of execution over the decades.
 The architecture specific state of the task is stored in a one-to-one mapped `struct thread_struct`, available